Voices

 Upon graduating from Syosset High School, Gary went off to the University of Michigan where he welcomed the challenges of his academic work.
 For Gary, college was not only about successfully getting into the Michigan Business School, but it was also making friends, being involved in the Greek system, and cheering on the sports teams (Go Blue!).
 Gary embraced every opportunity he got with vigor and enthusiasm.

 That is why when he was recruited to work at the Chicago Board of Options Exchange, it was not only great for his career as a trader, but also a chance to live in a vibrant city other than New York.
 While Chicago became Gary’s new address, New York always remained HOME.
 NY was where his brothers and parents lived, where he unfailingly cheered for his beloved New York Mets (even through all the losing seasons) and New York Knicks.
 But all these wonderful times with friends and family were short-lived, because in March of 2003, Gary was diagnosed with a glioblastoma multiforme, the most aggressive type of brain cancer.
+We recommend buying your favorite at super low prices with free shipping, and you can also pick up your order at the store on the same day.

 After the devastating news, Gary came to New York for surgery and treatment.
 While undergoing radiation, he reconnected with his many high school friends.
 They offered Gary unconditional support, respect and a chance to be normal and fun-loving again.
 To Jill Austrian, Julie Robinson, Laura Pillar, Allie Dillon, Jaime Lippman, Evan Burns, Adam Koch-we, Gary’s family will be eternally grateful!!
 Gary’s many friends were also supportive of us when he inexplicably slipped into a coma 3 months after his initial diagnosis.
 He remained in a coma at Long Island Jewish Hospital for 4 months until October 1, 2003 when he died at age 24.
 His passing was less than seven months after we learned of his diagnosis.